 Welcome one, welcome all!!
 To the home of air frying debate, conversation and even tips!!
 Today, we want to tell you all about air fryers, what they are and how they work!
-Air fryers have been one of the hot new kitchen appliances of recent years.
+Air fryers (also known by the term hot air fryer) have been one of the hot new kitchen appliances of recent years.
 You must be living under a rock if you haven’t heard of them!
 Do they live up to the hype?
 How does an air fryer actually work?
+How can they air fry food without oil?
 Let’s find out together!!

 In a nutshell, an air fryer is a kitchen appliance that uses hot air to cook food.
 This hot air is pushed around the cooking compartment by a fan.
 The main selling point of an air fryer is being able to “fry” foods with air and therefore with little or no oil.

 For more details (and a longer answer!), please grab a drink and read the rest of our article!!

 What is an air fryer?
 How Does an Air Fryer Work without Oil??

 So, you have heard about this kitchen phenomenon known as an air fryer.
 You are wondering what it is all about?
 Air fryers actually have a longer history than you may think!
 The idea of air fryers was first touted by Turbochef Technologies, who applied for a patent in 2005.
 This company thought that air fryers would be a good fit for commercial companies back then.
 Using air instead of messy and expensive oil would be ideal for most business needs!

 It wasn’t until 2010 that Philips cottoned on to the potential this technology had for the home, and came out with the first home based air fryer appliance (and (as they say) the rest is history).
 From my own memory, I always associate Philips with the first times I ever heard about air fryers.
 I have vivid memories of wondering around my local electrical store and wondering what the heck these Philips air fryers were all about!
 Little did I know how important they would become in my life!!